STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Appendix

 \paragraph{Closed LLM Configurations} For the closed LLMs we use the AZURE OpenAI API\footnote{\url{https://azure.microsoft.com/en-us/products/ai-services/openai-service}}.
 We use the models GPT-3.5-turbo with a 16k context window \footnote{\url{https://platform.openai.com/docs/models/gpt-3-5-turbo}, \texttt{gpt-35-turbo-0613-16k}} and GPT-4o\footnote{\url{https://platform.openai.com/docs/models/gpt-4o}, \texttt{gpt-4o}} with default generation parameters.

 \paragraph{Prompts and Prompt Selection} We design two prompts for each model, one for the \textsc{extract} steps and one for the \textsc{infer} steps.
 Table \ref{tab:llama3} shows the prompts for LLama-3, Table \ref{tab:mixtral} for Mixtral, Table \ref{tab:gpt35} for GPT-3.5-turbo, and Table \ref{tab:gpt4} for GPT-4o.
 The template parameters are substituted before inference: the \textit{parent} parameter is replaced by the paper text or prior answers in the graph; the \textit{task} parameter is replaced by the prompt for that step in the workflow; the \textit{description} is replaced by the detailed task description of that step in the workflow; the \textit{format} specifies a json object matching the expected output type (e.g. including a boolean field for boolean questions); \textit{example} is substituted by the same example that annotators saw during annotation but in a suitable json format.
+For feedback and refinement, we use the prompts specified in Table~\ref{tab:feedback_prompt} and in Table~\ref{tab:refine_prompt} for all models.
+Here, the \textit{true verdict} is replaced by the decision and associated explanation of the task's verdict.
+The \textit{graph} is specified using incident encoding on integer numbered nodes; i.e. node connections are provided in the format "node x is parent of node y".
+The \textit{title} takes the paper's title and the answers it the list of initial answers as JSON objects including a restatement of the task prompt and dependencies for each step.

 We first tune the prompts by manual inspection until the output format and answers appear plausible.
 We then tune them manually for an optimal BERT-Score on the development set of the data.
 We do not perform an extensive search for the best prompt templates; conceptually, we could tune a prompt for each step individually.
 This is infeasible within the scope of this work.